mdozmorov/MDgenomerunner/README.md

 `gr_trimnames` - trims long column/row names to a defined length.

-`gr_maxmin` - extracts pairs of objects from a square correlation matrix, sorted by max/min correlation coefficient.
-The self-self correlations are excluded.
+`gr_maxmin` - extracts max/min correlation of each object (column) with other objects.
+Each column in an n x m matrix is correlated with other columns, and the names of the columns maximally/minimally correlated with the target column are assembled.